 PSM.
 According to PSM, it provides technologically advanced aftermarket gas turbine components, parts reconditioning services and long term agreements to the worldwide power generation industry.
-PSM was purchased by Ansaldo Energia Group in February 2016 following the acquisition of Alstom, PSM's prior owner, by General Electric.
+PSM was purchased by Hanwha General Chemical in June 2021 following the sale from PSM's prior owner, Ansaldo Energia.
+Hanwha General Chemical is part of the larger Hanwha Group, founded in 1952 and headquartered in South Korea, a conglomerate with a diversified business portfolio including energy, infrastructure and aerospace/defense.

-AMP is evaluating and considering modifying the two CTGs using a gas turbine optimization program ("GTOP") which is expected to slightly increase the power output from the CTGs and result in a decreased heat rate (which indicates increased efficiency).
-The GTOP program would replace certain parts of the CTGs to improve efficiency and to allow additional power output.
-While a final determination on the potential upgrade to the CTGs has not yet been made, AMP submitted an application in August 2017 to the Ohio Environmental Protection Agency for a Permit-to-Install and Operate.
-In addition, in August 2017 AMP filed a request with PJM Interconnection, LLC for a Generation Interconnection Feasibility Study for the potential increase in plant output.
+In 2019, AMP modified the two CTGs using a gas turbine optimization program ("GTOP") which slightly increased the power output from the CTGs and result in a decreased heat rate (which indicates increased efficiency).
+Once the GTOP modifications to each turbine were completed, AMP submitted applications for minor modifications to the Title V permit to operate, which were issued by Ohio Environmental Protection Agency on December 19, 2019 (for CTG to Unit 1) and December 30, 2020 (for CTG to Unit 2).
+In addition, in February 2019, an amended Interconnection Service Agreement with PJM Interconnection, LLC was issued for the increase in plant output.